jenskeiner/lintr/scripts/docs/rules/web-commit-signoff-required-enabled.md

 draft: false
 type: docs
 layout: "single"
+params:
+  tags: ["G001P"]
 menu:
-  docs_lintr:
+  lintr:
     parent: "rules"
 ---

-✅  This rule is stable.
+✅     This rule is stable.<br>

-🛠️ This rule is automatically fixable by the `--fix` command-line option.
+🛠️     This rule is automatically fixable by the `--fix` command-line option.<br>

-⚙️ This rule is configurable
+⚙️     This rule is configurable.<br>
+↔️     This rule is mutually exclusive with [G001N](../web-commit-signoff-required-disabled/)

 ## What it does